oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 You may want to adjust the context name in the above command based on the context name in your own config file.

+You may want to adjust the context name in the above command based on the context name in your own config file.

 - Double-check that the current context is properly set.

 ```sh